 The clinic offers detailed hearing and balance assessments that are performed to the highest standards, with our expert Audiologists able to advise on and arrange the latest and most advanced digital hearing instruments to compensate for any identified impairment- from point of fitting to continued aftercare.

-Specialist tinnitus and balance clinics are also hosted on-site, where evidence based evaluation and management protocols are used to accurately diagnose and effectively rehabilitate patients with these disorders.
+Specialist tinnitus and balance clinics are also hosted on-site at our Canary Wharf & Orpington clinics, where evidence-based evaluation and management protocols are used to accurately diagnose and effectively rehabilitate patients with these disorders.

 Additional services provided by the clinic include wax microsuction–the gold-standard technique for ear wax removal, and hearing conservation–where the team can recommend and organise the best and most effective forms of custom-made ear protection and hearing preservation products for all environmental situations (from loud music to industrial noise).
 Please see below for a full list of our services:

 - Pure Tone Audiometry (test to determine hearing thresholds)